By-Laws of the Inland Empire Section

-(d) The Vice President, Collective Bargaining, shall be designated as Rank and File in his/her position of employment in California State Government.
+(d) The Vice President, Collective Bargaining, shall be designated as Rank and File in his/her position of employment in the California State Government.

-(f) A candidate shall have had held a position of a Section officer as described herein for at least one full term to be eligible to run for the office of President-Elect.
+(f) A candidate shall have held a position of a Section officer as described herein for at least one full term to be eligible to run for the office of President-Elect.

-(g) A candidate shall have had held a position of a Section President as described herein for at least one full term to be eligible to run for the office of Section Director.
+(g) A candidate shall have held a position of a Section President as described herein for at least one full term to be eligible to run for the office of Section Director.

 Paragraph 4 – Nominations

 (a) The Nominating Committee shall provide at least one candidate for each office.